Covirt/ICMC/content/membership-email.md

 {{< membership_email >}}

-This has only been tested for current / alumni students, if this isn't working for you feel free to contact the committee!.
+This has only been tested for current / alumni students, if this isn't working for you feel free to contact the committee!